Best Hair Removal Cream for Men: Manscapping Minus the Razor Burn

 Don’t leave this on for more than 10 minutes.

 Bottom line: Nair is one of the best hair removing creams in the market.
 What I like is you only have to wait one minute before going in the shower.
-Some trial and error will be needed to determine how much time you’ll need to leave this on.
+There will be some some trial and error to determine how much time you’ll need to leave this on.

 I mentioned in the intro that you should buy something formulated for men but there are exceptions to the rule.